Marsupilami (1993 TV series): Episodes

+Mars and Maurice vacation in London, where Norman tricks them into helping him steal the crown jewels.
+Superstar Sebastian rushes through New York trying to get to the Mervin Peevish center in time to host a variety show, and avoiding getting caught by Chef Louie.
+Note: Originally a host sequence in "Raw Toonage".
+Mars tries to cure a sick Maurice, but keeps getting sneezed into the way of a refined lion named Leonardo.

 Home media

 These episodes were only released on magnetic formats in the 1990s.
 Since 1999, these releases went out-of-print and became scarce and difficult to find.

 NTSC releases

 Three VHS and Betamax compilations, each containing five Marsupilami shorts, were released in North America by Walt Disney Home Video.